 Australians in Libya who require consular assistance should contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 or 1300 555 135 within Australia or the Australian Embassy in Rome on +39 06 85 2721.

 There is a high risk of crime in Libya as law and order has broken down in many parts of the country.
 Violent crime continues to be a problem in Tripoli, Benghazi and other parts of Libya.
-Reports indicate that the number of car-jackings targeting foreign-owned vehicles has increased.
+There have been reports of car-jackings targeting foreign-owned vehicles.
 There have also been a number of reports of robbery by armed groups.
-Due to the presence of a large number of weapons there is a heightened risk of crime involving firearms and violence.
+Due to the presence of a large number of weapons there is a heightened risk of violent crime.

 Money and valuables